oracle/node-oracledb/INSTALL.md

     cp ~/instantclient_19_3/{libclntsh.dylib.19.1,libclntshcore.dylib.19.1,libnnz19.dylib,libociei.dylib} node_modules/oracledb/build/Release
     cd node_modules/oracledb/build/Release/ && ln -s libclntsh.dylib.19.1 libclntsh.dylib
     ```

+- Alternatively, set `DYLD_LIBRARY_PATH` to include the Oracle Instant Client
+  directory.
+Note this variable must be set in the terminal or shell that
+  directly invokes Node.js.
+The variable will not propagate to sub-shells.

 - Alternatively, create a symbolic link for the 'client shared library' in
   `/usr/local/lib`.
 If the `lib` sub-directory does not exist, you can create